sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

     Where E: is USB-B drive letter.

-1. Create configuration file
+1. Create a configuration file.

-    OEM can use a configuration file to restore and exclude registry keys and files during the PBR process.
+    You can use a configuration file to restore and exclude registry keys and files during the PBR process.

     Important: This section includes a workaround for a known issue in Windows 10.
 You must apply this work around to avoid issues with the PBR process.

     In some instances, Windows Defender settings and detection history might be captured into the customizations package by the ScanState tool.
 This can lead to failures during recovery due to file conflicts, and causes the PC to reboot and enter the **Installing Windows** phase repeatedly.

-    Note: You can use the sample configuration file on **USB-B**\Recovery\recoveryimage\pbr_config.xml.
+    Note: Use the pbr_config.xml configuration file that was generated previously.

-1. Create Recovery package
+1. Create the recovery package.

     Use ScanState tool to capture the installed customizations into a provisioning package, and save it in the folder c:\Recovery\customizations.
 This document uses the samples from USB-B\Recovery\RecoveryImage to create scanstate package.

     Important: The scanstate package used by PBR must be a .ppkg file stored in C:\Recovery\Customizations folder or PBR will not be able to restore the package.

-2. Create the recovery OEM folder and copy contents of USB-B\Recovery\RecoveryImage
+2. Create the recovery OEM folder and copy contents of USB-B\Recovery\RecoveryImage.

         Copy E:\Recovery\recoveryimage c:\recovery\OEM

         Copy E:\StartLayout\\*.\* c:\recovery\OEM

-1. Run scanstate utility to gather app and customizations
+1. Run scanstate utility to gather app and customizations.

     If you use an **x64** Windows 10 image:

-        Mkdir c:\recovery\customizations

         E:\ScanState_amd64\scanstate.exe /apps /ppkg C:\Recovery\Customizations\apps.ppkg /config:c:\Recovery\OEM\pbr_config.xml /o /c /v:13 /l:C:\ScanState.log

     If you use an **x86** Windows 10 image:

-        E:\ScanState_x86\scanstate.exe /apps /ppkg C:\Recovery\Customizations\apps.ppkg /i:c:\recovery\oem\regrecover.xml /config:C:\Recovery\OEM\pbr_config.xml /o /c /v:13 /l:C:\ScanState.log
+        E:\ScanState_x86\scanstate.exe /apps /ppkg C:\Recovery\Customizations\apps.ppkg /config:C:\Recovery\OEM\pbr_config.xml /o /c /v:13 /l:C:\ScanState.log

     Where E: is the drive letter of USB-B.

-1. Create extensibility script to restore additional settings and customizations
+1. Create extensibility script to restore additional settings and customizations.

     You can customize the Push-button reset experience by configuring extensibility points.
 This enables you to run custom scripts, install additional applications, or preserve additional user, application, or registry data.

-    The sample script EnableCustomizations.cmd will be called during PBR and will do 2 things
+    The sample script EnableCustomizations.cmd will be called during PBR and will do two things:

     a.
 Copy the unattend.xml file used for initial deployment to the \windows\panther folder.